Dhathrika-Vibhav/Haunted-OS/README.md

 Final:           Liberation       → Goodbye (for real)

 🧠 Psychology Behind the Horror
-Haunted-OS doesn't rely on jump scares or gore.
+OS13 doesn't rely on jump scares or gore.
 Instead, it employs:
 Personalization
 Uses your real system information to break the barrier between fiction and reality.
 Progressive Escalation